 - Mounting location? (plan out mounting and wire management)

-- If you are using speakers or “high-level in”, does the factory head-unit have equalization, cross-overs or processing?
-This is a very important step most people do NOT research enough.
+- If you are using speakers or “high-level in,” does the factory head-unit have equalization, cross-overs, or processing?
+This is an essential step; most people do NOT research enough.

 - Is there an OEM “T Harness” available for your installation? (a wiring harness that allows me to hook up a processor without cutting wires)?

 - Can I can expand my installation/processor? (can it grow with my/customer’s needs)